Plum-afk/Plum-afk/README.md

 - 👋 Hi, I’m @Plum-afk, my real name is Justine
 - 👀 I’m interested in Gym and Programming
-- 🌱 I’m currently learning C Language
+- 🌱 I’m currently learning C Language, HTML, and CSS
 - 💞️ I’m looking to collaborate on C-related projects/work
 - 📫 How to reach me: Facebook link in my profile
 - 😄 Pronouns: I'm/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My favorite food is Chicken🐔

 <!---
 Plum-afk/Plum-afk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.